 Boston University is a leading center for the study of archaeology and the only university in the United States with a separate, fully constituted, Department of Archaeology.
 We offer students a splendid opportunity to work closely with faculty in field study, in the laboratory, and in the classroom, developing professional expertise on an undergraduate level.
 While Boston University is an enormous institution with vast resources, the Department of Archaeology is a compact entity in which undergraduate majors, archaeology graduate students, and faculty interact with each other, formally and informally, on a daily basis.

-The Structural Requirements of the Undergraduate Program
+The Structure Requirements of the Undergraduate Program